avalon-rpg/umbra/events.md

 *qual: String = 'calling'
 *who: String = The (simple) name of the user who made the call *chan: String = The name of the channel called to *msg: String = The contents of the call

+###calling to

+_When Avalon confirms you called on a channel_

+data fields:

+*qual: String = 'calling'
+*chan: String = The name of the channel called to *msg: String = The contents of the call